 Lower Lakewood Gulch Park (across the river from STEAM on the Platte): This recently improved park marks the endpoint of the east-west Lakewood Gulch Trail.
 Once the site of the Interurban Shortline Railway, the gulch is now traveled by light rail trains, joggers and bicyclists.

-Meow Wolf Denver (across the river from Broncos Stadium): Slated to open in 2020, this is the second location for Santa Fe, N.M.'s, celebrated creators of immersive arts-capes.
+Meow Wolf Denver (across the river from Empower Field): Slated to open in 2020, this is the second location for Santa Fe, N.M.'s, celebrated creators of immersive arts-capes.

-Children's Museum of Denver at Marsico Campus (0.5 miles north of Broncos Stadium): The long-standing educational and entertaining kid's attraction has evolved into a nine-acre riverside campus in Crescent Park.
+Children's Museum of Denver at Marsico Campus (0.5 miles north of Empower Field): The long-standing educational and entertaining kid's attraction has evolved into a nine-acre riverside campus in Crescent Park.
 New in 2019: Adventure Forest, an outdoor aerial adventure course with bridges, chutes and climbing features.

 Downtown Aquarium (0.2 miles north of Children's Museum of Denver): The aquarium offers a home to a wide range Rocky Mountain wildlife alongside sea creatures from all over the globe.
 The complex is also home to a restaurant and immersive "4-D” theater and offers visitors to snorkel and dive with fish and sharks.